vertingo/Chat_Bot_VertinGo/README.md

             <a href="https://www.facebook.com/vertingo/"><img src="https://platform-media.herokuapp.com/assets/images/reseaux-sociaux/rejoins_nous.png" width="400" height="150"/></a>
 </p>

-## Create Basic Bot template with LUIS(English version)
+## Create Basic Bot Template with LUIS (English Version)
-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),
+This bot has been created using the [Microsoft Bot Framework](https://dev.botframework.com):
-- Use [LUIS](https://luis.ai) to implement core AI capabilities
+- Uses [LUIS](https://luis.ai) to implement core AI capabilities
-- Implement a multi-turn conversation using Dialogs
+- Implements multi-turn conversations using Dialogs
-- Handle user interruptions for such things as Help or Cancel
+- Handles user interruptions such as Help or Cancel
-- Prompt for and validate requests for information from the user
+- Prompts for and validates user information requests

-#### Prerequisite to run this bot locally
+#### Prerequisites to Run This Bot Locally
-- Download the bot code from the Build blade in the Azure Portal
+- Download the bot code from the Build blade in the Azure Portal.
-- Update the `appsettings.json` file in the root of the bot project with the botFilePath and botFileSecret
+- Update the `appsettings.json` file in the root of the bot project with `botFilePath` and `botFileSecret`.
-- You can find the botFilePath and botFileSecret in the Azure App Service application settings.
+- You can find the `botFilePath` and `botFileSecret` in the Azure App Service application settings.

-Your appsettings.json file should look like this
+Your appsettings.json file should look like this:
 ```bash
 {
     "botFilePath": "<copy value from App settings>",